360° Double Breaths

 1. Place your hands on the lower ribcage, almost like a power pose (helps you really feel the breath, and anchors the shoulders)

-3. Then take another small sip of air through your mouthshort but sharp
+3. Then take another small inhale – short but sharp

-4. Hold your breath for a brief moment – really feel the expansion in your ribcage & belly
+4. Hold your breath for a few seconds – really feel the expansion in your ribcage & belly

-6. Then blow out from your mouth quickly– short but sharp
+6. Then take another small exhale from your mouth again - short but sharp

 7. Hold your breath for a brief moment – really feel the contraction in your ribcage & belly